elatov/elatov.github.io/_posts/2013-01-07-vcap5-dca-objective-6-3-troubleshoot-network-performance-and-connectivity.md

 ---
 ### Identify vCLI commands and tools used to troubleshoot vSphere networking configurations

-This was covered in &#8220;<a href="http://virtuallyhyper.com/2012/10/vcap5-dca-objective-2-1-implement-and-manage-complex-virtual-networks/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/2012/10/vcap5-dca-objective-2-1-implement-and-manage-complex-virtual-networks/']);">VCAP5-DCA Objective 2.1</a>&#8221;
+This was covered in "<a href="http://virtuallyhyper.com/2012/10/vcap5-dca-objective-2-1-implement-and-manage-complex-virtual-networks/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/2012/10/vcap5-dca-objective-2-1-implement-and-manage-complex-virtual-networks/']);">VCAP5-DCA Objective 2.1</a>"

 ### Identify logs used to troubleshoot network issues

 Here is a good summary:

-DHCP issues &#8211; /var/log/dhclient.log
+DHCP issues - /var/log/dhclient.log
-Networking driver issues &#8211; /var/log/vmkernel.log
+Networking driver issues - /var/log/vmkernel.log
-vCenter Connection issues &#8211; /var/log/vpxa.log
+vCenter Connection issues - /var/log/vpxa.log
-DVS and virtual port assignment issues &#8211; /var/log/hostd.log
+DVS and virtual port assignment issues - /var/log/hostd.log

 ### Utilize net-dvs to troubleshoot vNetwork Distributed Switch configurations

-This command is to be used for querying only and an example of the output is seen in &#8220;<a href="http://virtuallyhyper.com/2012/10/vcap5-dca-objective-2-1-implement-and-manage-complex-virtual-networks/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/2012/10/vcap5-dca-objective-2-1-implement-and-manage-complex-virtual-networks/']);">VCAP5-DCA Objective 2.1</a>&#8221;
+This command is to be used for querying only and an example of the output is seen in "<a href="http://virtuallyhyper.com/2012/10/vcap5-dca-objective-2-1-implement-and-manage-complex-virtual-networks/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/2012/10/vcap5-dca-objective-2-1-implement-and-manage-complex-virtual-networks/']);">VCAP5-DCA Objective 2.1</a>"

 ### Utilize vSphere CLI commands to troubleshoot ESXi network configurations

-Run through the command described in &#8220;<a href="http://virtuallyhyper.com/2012/10/vcap5-dca-objective-2-1-implement-and-manage-complex-virtual-networks/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/2012/10/vcap5-dca-objective-2-1-implement-and-manage-complex-virtual-networks/']);">VCAP5-DCA Objective 2.1</a>&#8221; and if you catch any issue then fix it.
+Run through the command described in "<a href="http://virtuallyhyper.com/2012/10/vcap5-dca-objective-2-1-implement-and-manage-complex-virtual-networks/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/2012/10/vcap5-dca-objective-2-1-implement-and-manage-complex-virtual-networks/']);">VCAP5-DCA Objective 2.1</a>" and if you catch any issue then fix it.
 For example if the Subnet of a vmkernel interface is wrong then fix it, or if the wrong VLAN is assigned to a port group then fix that as well.

 ### Troubleshoot Private VLANs